Sher-Chowdhury/mysql-operator3/README.md

 This file is used to define your CRD's structure.

-The crd file itself will live in `config/crd/bases/cache.codingbee.net_mysqls.yaml`.
+The crd file itself will live in `config/crd/bases/cache.codingbee.net_mysqls.yaml` (which we'll create a bit later).
 But you don't edit crd files directly, instead you edit the corresponding *_types.go file (e.g. api/v1alpha1/mysql_types.go) and then run the `make generate` command to it generated for you.

 The `mysql-operator2/controllers/mysql_controller.go` contains the code that is run to create to create the necessary child resources of a given CR.